UriKurae/Pinball/README.md

 Videogame Pinball for the class Physics II

-The game we have chosen to copy is Game Boy Advance's Sonic Pinball Party.
+The game we have chosen to use as a reference is Game Boy Advance's Sonic Pinball Party.
 This video shows a longplay for the game itself: https://youtu.be/MTcwG4MDqAw.
 Also here's a link to wikipedia for further information: https://en.wikipedia.org/wiki/Sonic_Pinball_Party.